The Western Front Way Champagne

 Quite simply this idea has captured the imagination of hundreds of British, French and Belgians and together they are working to map, mark and establish a 725km tree lined, waymarked walking route running from Pfetterhouse to Nieuport.
 This modern ‘via sacra’ will take walkers past battle lines, past cemeteries, through gardens for peace and through some of the most beautiful landscapes of France and Belgium.
 Imagine walking up over a hill through a late summer afternoon to see just for yourself how close the battle lines were, then turning a corner to come across a tiny half hidden cemetery surrounded by maize with larks singing all around: an unexpected moment of stillness and peace.

-If you are interested in joining the 2018 guided walks please contact the Amanda Carpenter or Rory Forsyth at the Western Front Way charity.
-Joining the walk offers you a chance to walk accompanied for 6 days along either the Northern or Southern sections of the route; along already identified paths, which will become part of the permanent Western Front Way in years to come.
-In 2019 we will be offering self guided versions of the walks and details of the route/hotels will appear here shortly.
+If you are interested in joining a guided walk please contact the Amanda Carpenter or Rory Forsyth at the Western Front Way charity.
+Joining a walk offers you a chance to walk accompanied days along the route; along already identified paths, which will become part of the permanent Western Front Way in years to come.